abdelhak4/philosophers/README.md

 in this project I learn about multithreading and multiprocessing in c

-Some resourses for this project
+Some resources for this project

 [**race** **condition**](https://devopedia.org/race-condition-software)